 When I first became a parent, I was certain I was going to limit her screen time to an hour a week of highly educational programming that would stimulate and instruct.
-Then I remembered that I’m a television producer with a great love of garbage reality television and truthfully the TV is on A LOT in our house.
+Then I remembered that I’m a television producer with a great love of garbage reality television.
+Truthfully, the TV is on A LOT in our house.

-But even though my kids are no stranger to the TV, when we fly they are immediately attracted to the seat-back entertainment.
-In the olden days we lugged along our portable DVD player and new DVDs as well as a few old favourites.
-Nowadays, smartphones and tech like tablet computers definitely makes our lives easier (and lighter) in terms of keeping our kids’ attention.
-And this bodes well for those of you who actually do rigorously limit your kids’s screen time, as you’ll likely have a captive audience (pun intended) to whichever show or movie you decide to let baby view.
+But even though my kids are no stranger to screens, when we fly they are immediately attracted to the seat-back entertainment.
+In the olden days we lugged along our portable DVD player and new DVDs, as well as a few old favourites.
+Nowadays, tablets definitely make our lives easier (and lighter) in terms of keeping our kids’ attention.
+And this bodes well for those of you who actually do rigorously limit your kids’ screen time.
+You’ll likely have a captive audience (pun intended) to whichever show or movie you let them watch.

 We have two pairs of these adorable headphones from Califone: Panda ones and Tiger ones.
-They fit little heads and have a separate volume adjustment on the cord, so you can be certain the noise levels aren’t too much for little ears.
-And they can adjust to fit grown-up heads to watch a real movie if your kids fall asleep on the plane.
+They fit little heads and have a separate volume adjustment on the cord, so you can be certain the noise levels aren’t too loud for their ears.
+And they adjust to fit grown-up heads to watch a real movie if your kids fall asleep on the plane.
 (A girl can dream, can’t she?)

-You can order these adorable (and inexpensive!) headphones via Amazon.com:
+You can order these adorable (and inexpensive!) headphones via Amazon:

-***if you purchase something on Amazon via clicking a link on Have Baby Will Travel, we will receive a small commission.***
+***if you purchase something via clicking a link on Have Baby Will Travel, we will receive a small commission.***